Tuure Boelius: Career

 Boelius competed on the eleventh season of Tanssii tähtien kanssa and placed third.

+In 2024, Boelius competed on the second season of Amazing Race Suomi with his sister Saana and placed tenth.

 Personal life

 Boelius came out as gay on a YouTube video in November 2016.
 He was chosen as Gay of the Year in February 2017 by QX Gay Gaala.
 Some people contacted the Finnish Ombudsman for Children because the award had been given to a minor.
 The Ombudsman commented that children's privacy should be protected but that children are also free to express themselves.